 The transmission of information is a physical phenomenon, which has been perceived , consciously or unconsciously, by the senses of the sender and/or recipient and based on this interpreted by them.

-STANDARD teaches that all information transfers are infominated and require .
-In the the verification process defined as , means qualitatively the highest possible adjustment of information based on , currently necessary to be carried out throughout the science to obtain its maximum desinfomination, and thus increasing the security of our civilisation's existence and rationalising its development at the highest possible level.
+STANDARD teaches that all information transfers are infominated and require . accepts verification process by the method , because it is qualitatively the highest possible correction of information adhered to AXIS OF , currently necessary to be carried out throughout the science to obtain its maximum desinfomination, and thus increasing the security of our civilisation's existence and rationalising its development at the highest possible level.

 is a well-known word in many cultures, but uses this term as a semantic neologism with synonymic VERIFICATION, with the difference that in the process is strictly adhered to STANDARD, while in VERIFICATION this rule was lost as cultures depart from conscience of .